ARMmbed/BLEIntros/GettingStarted/HeartRate.md

 ![Discover](/GettingStarted/Images/HeartRate/Discover.png)

-By clicking on the line, we can see some more information about it:
+By clicking the HRM entry, we can see some more information about it:

 ![Information](/GettingStarted/Images/HeartRate/Connect.png)